 As a movement, it ignores the fact that our species managed to somehow live through all of history before the first outdoor gear store opened.

-An event that happened about ten years ago sums up the situation for me and always brings a smile to my face when I think about it.
+An event that happened in 1995 sums up the situation for me and always brings a smile to my face when I think about it.
 I had just returned from Alaska and was at a sporting goods store on the urbanized New Hampshire seacoast.
 I wanted to get a pair of light hiking boots, for which the price had been greatly reduced, that I had seen advertised.
 The salesman, a young guy of about 18, was trying to convince me that I should take them home.
 He talked about how well they were made, and at one point he made the comment,

 “You can even wear them off the trail.”